Leveling up in life doesn’t come with fireworks or a “you did it!” banner dropping from the sky.

 You measure progress, not perfection.

-Gone are the days when you’d beat yourself up for not being flawless right away.
+Gone are the days when you’d be too hard on yourself up for not being flawless right away.
 You’ve realized that alteration happens in small steps, not giant leaps, and you’re finally giving yourself credit for moving forward instead of fixating on some impossible ideal.

 Maybe you’ve started tracking your wins in a journal, or perhaps you simply pause occasionally to notice how far you’ve come compared to last month or last year.
 This shift—focusing on improvement rather than some mythical perfect endpoint—is a clear indication you’re leveling up in life.